prashanthdkumar/spring-webclient/README.md

 java -jar employee-service.jar
 ```

-- The complete swagger spec is available in tthe below link.
+- The complete swagger spec is available in the below link.

 http://localhost:8081/employeeservice/swagger-ui.html#/